 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-In your second year, you will develop a broader understanding and knowledge of the theoretical and practical aspects of Information Technology, reflecting more specialist areas within the discipline.
-You study:
+In your second year, you will deepen your understanding of both the theoretical and practical facets of Information Technology, encompassing a range of specialised areas within the discipline.
+The topic you will study include:

-In your final year of your degree, the curriculum strongly reflects staff expertise and research interests, and you will develop a deeper understanding of the theoretical aspects of computing.
-You study:
+In your final year of your degree, the curriculum strongly reflects staff expertise and research interests, and you will develop a deeper understanding of the theoretical aspects of information technology.
+You study topics such as:

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

 |T-Levels||120 Tariff Points / Merit|